olilanz/ai-yue-gp/README.md

 ### Environment reference

 I am running on a computer with an AMD Ryzen 7 3700X, 128GB Ram, an RTX 3060 with 12GB VRAM.
 CPU and Ram are plentiful.
 The GPU is the bottleneck.
 It runs stable in that configuration.
-Though, for a song with 6 sections, the inference takes about 90 minutes to complete.
+Though, for a song with 6 sections, the inference takes about 90 minutes to complete - resulting in a song of over 2 mins length.

+Deepmeepbeep mentions in his documentation that with an RTX4090, he can generate a similar song using profile 1 in just about 4 minutes.
+So, a good GPU works wonders :-D

 ## Resources
 * For the GPU-Poor: https://github.com/deepbeepmeep/YuEGP

 ## Alternative

 If you have plenty of VRAM, there is another container available, which runs the full model, i.e. without deepmeepbeep's optimizations.
+You may want to check this out.

 ```bash
 docker run --gpus all -it \